inductiva/inductiva/README.md

 # Large scale simulations made simple

 **Inductiva API** provides open-source physical simulation from your laptop.
-Users can start simulating right away, with no hardware setup issues and no software configuration headaches.
-We provide a transparent way to scale your simulations to the next level with one line of code.
+With no configuration headaches, users can easily scale simulations to the next level with one line of code.

 Whether you want to use simulation to solve scientific/engineering problems or you are a power user of a specific open-source simulator, **Inductiva API** is here for you.

-Our goal is to provide researchers and engineers with an easy and fast way to scale their simulations and explore various designs.

 ## Scenarios